 Keep in mind that the lower your DTI, the easier it may be to qualify for a mortgage.
 If you have some flexibility on when you plan on buying or refinancing, taking time to lower your DTI can make the mortgage process go much smoother.
 Here are a few DTI reduction strategies to consider.

-If you’d like to talk through your own mortgage numbers, our Loan Consultants are here to help.
+If you’d like to talk through your own numbers, our Mortgage Experts are here to help.
 Schedule a free conversation today.